eeiler/Team-8-ERPNext/README.md

 # Team 8 ERPNext
 This is the repository for Team 8 in the Software Assurance class at the University of Nebraska-Omaha.
 We are currently working on the open source project ERPNext.
-Our goals are to learn how to correctly contribute and participate in an OSS community.
+Our goals are to learn how to correctly contribute and participate in an OSS community, and be able to analyze the security requirements of a software.
 We aim to contribute to the security of ERPNext and its documentation.

 ## Deliverables
 [Project Proposal](https://github.com/eeiler/Team-8-ERPNext/blob/master/Project%20Proposal/Project%20Proposal.md)